About Us

 Currently, Dr. Sonenberg has expanded his research into topics such as the roles of translation in neurobiology and synaptic plasticity.
 Presently, his lab works on translational control in cancer, oncolytic viruses as anti-cancer drugs, microRNA control of translation, learning and memory, and translational control of plasticity.

-Dr. Poul Sorensen is board-certified anatomic pathologist who specializes in the molecular pathology of pediatric cancers.
+Dr. Poul Sorenson is board-certified anatomic pathologist who specializes in the molecular pathology of pediatric cancers.
 He obtained his undergraduate, medical, and PhD degrees from the University of British Columbia (UBC) and McGill University.
 Dr. Sorensen holds the Johal Endowed Chair in Childhood Cancer Research and he is Professor of Pathology and Laboratory Medicine at UBC.

 His career has been dedicated to understanding the biological underpinnings of childhood cancers.
 His research focuses on targeting aberrant signaling pathways that are activated in childhood cancers and breast carcinoma.
 Dr. Sorensen’s laboratory uses a combination of genetic and biochemical approaches to identify proteins that are specifically altered in human tumours.
 His laboratory has discovered many novel genetic alterations in human cancers.